 The elephant in the room

 The future was laid there, right in front of everyone's eyes.
 If you wanted to see it, you would have.
-While the media screamed, the streets whispered and, no matter how loud of a scream, the results came out and the whisperers decided.
+While the media screamed, the streets whispered and, no matter how loud of a scream, the whisperers became stronger.

-Departing from New York, now also known as "the bubble", the plan was to stop briefly at several battleground cities while making the way down to Tampa, Florida.
+Departing from New York, referred to as "the bubble", the plan was to stop briefly at several battleground cities while making the way down to Tampa, Florida.
 It is key to say that, before departure, the election results seemed irreversible and set on stone.

 The first stop was Philadelphia, Pennsylvania: one day before the elections, the streets seemed like any other ordinary day.
 Little did they know that 24 hours later, the final decision would partially rest on their shoulders.